windingtree/org.id/README.md

         1. Deploy the custom implementation.
     1. Assisted
         1. Locate Organization Factory address from Winding Tree Entrypoint
-        1. Call `create` method on the Organization Factory with the URI of off-chain data.
+        1. Call `create` method on the Organization Factory with the URI of off-chain data and a keccak256 hash of its contents.
         Organization smart contract that belongs to the transaction sender is created.
 1. Locate the appropriate Segment Directory address
 1. Add their newly created 0xORG to the segment directory by calling the `add` method